Photo credit: ©Alain Dereymaeker

 In 2018, he created the group Betty & Co with Anthony More, a group of covers of standards from the 70s and 80s with Dyanne Bennink (vocals), Julie Legrand (violin), Christophe Vaassen (electric double bass) and Eric Ivens (drums).

-In 2019, he joined the Pataphysique Café Orchestra, which covers French chanson repertoires in a jazzy form, in particular Boris Vian, Michel Legrand, Claude Nougaro and Serge Reggiani.
-The line-up includes Philippe Quevauviller (vocals), Dominique Pièrard (guitar), Anthony More (piano), Berny Hoste (trumpet), Christophe Vaassen (electric double bass) and himself.
-This same group participates in the project "Brassens dans tous ses états", in association with Jacques Martinez (saxophone, flute) in which Bruno records two pieces.
+In 2019, he joined the Pataphysique Orchestra, which covers French chanson repertoires in a jazzy form, in particular Boris Vian, Michel Legrand, Claude Nougaro and Serge Reggiani.
+The line-up includes Philippe Quevauviller (vocals), Anthony More (piano), Jacques Martinez (saxophone), Berny Hoste (trumpet), Christophe Vaassen (electric double bass), Jack Gillet (drums) and himself.
+This same group participated in the project "Brassens dans tous ses états", in which Bruno records two pieces.